Neck Injuries from Car Accident

 In between the vertebrae in our spines, there are rubbery cushions or discs.
 Think of the disc as a small jelly doughnut with a tough exterior.
 A herniated disc refers to the jelly-like substance pushing through the tough exterior.
 When this pushes out it often pushes on nerves and causes pain, numbness, weakness, and discomfort.
 If this type of injury is not treated quickly, you may be left in chronic pain.

 Whiplash injuries occur when violent motions force your neck into extreme positions.
 The word whiplash is not a medical term.
 Cervical acceleration-deceleration actually describes the injury.
 It is a hyperextension of the neck and is associated most commonly with auto accidents.
 In fact, it is one of the main injuries that are covered by insurance companies.
 We have experience helping those who have suffered a whiplash injury in all types of accidents.

 Thousands of individuals suffer from whiplash car accident injuries every year.
 Many individuals believe their pain will go away and fail to seek proper medical attention immediately.
 This can lead to a lifetime of pain and other chronic conditions.

 Neck injuries involving soft tissue damage often persist long after a car accident and can cause complications that necessitate ongoing medical care.
 Whiplash is the most common form of soft tissue damage resulting from a car accident.
 Other injuries include sprains, strains, and tears to the ligaments and tendons.

 Vocal Cord Paralysis

-Another serious neck injury resulting from a car accident is vocal cord paralysis, which occurs when the car accidents results in impact to the larynx.
+Another serious neck injury resulting from a car accident is vocal cord paralysis, which occurs when the car accidents result in an impact to the larynx.
 It affects the ability to speak, and in serious cases, affects breathing as well.

 When Neck Fusion Is Required After a Car Accident